JanneSavo/ctrader-screener/README.md

 # cTrader Screener

-A self-hosted stock screener that gets its market data from **cTrader Desktop over MCP** no broker API registration, no market-data subscription, no cloud service.
+A self-hosted stock screener that gets its market data from **cTrader Desktop over MCP** no broker API registration, no market data subscription, no cloud service.
 If cTrader runs on your machine, this can screen every symbol your broker offers.